GeRDI-Project/GerdiKubed_Operations/README.md

 ### ufw

 This role sets up the uncomplicated firewall (ufw).
-Depending on which node it's executed on, it will vary the port openings, for example the load balancer will receive additional openings at TCP/80 and TCP/443.
+Depending on which node it's executed on, it will vary the port openings, for example the loadbalancer will receive additional openings at TCP/80 and TCP/443.

 ## Node Specific Roles